AzuraCast/azuracast-docs/getting-started/settings.md

 `SYNC_LONG_EXECUTION_TIME` | 1800 | The maximum execution time (and lock timeout) for the 1-hour synchronization task.
 `PHP_FPM_MAX_CHILDREN` | 5 | Maximum number of PHP-FPM worker processes to spawn.
 `ADDITIONAL_MEDIA_SYNC_WORKER_COUNT` | 0 | Create additional media sync worker processes.
 This setting can be used to increase the performance of the media sync process by creating additional worker processes to consume messages
+`PROFILING_EXTENSION_ENABLED` | 0 | Enable the SPX profiling extension in the Docker container, allowing for performance analysis of each page load.